danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 published: true
 title: Development Environments with Vagrant and Ansible
 date: 2014-05-19 21:00
-excerpt: "Looking at Vagrant and Ansible as a development environment solution"
+excerpt: "How to use Vagrant and Ansible together to build a powerful, flexible and portable development environment"
 ---

 [Vagrant](http://www.vagrantup.com "Configurable, cross-platform, development environments") is one of those technologies which I once didn't think I needed, but after giving it a go it quickly became an indispensable part of my daily workflow.
-Without it working on [Server Observer](https://serverapp.io "Simple and Reliable Server Monitoring") would have been much more difficult.
+Without it, working on [Server Observer](https://serverapp.io "Simple and Reliable Server Monitoring") would have been much more difficult.
 The same can easily be applied to many other projects I have worked on as part of my degree.

-Vagrant itself is only *part* of the solution, it handles the generation and basic imaging of virtual machines isolated development environments.
+Vagrant itself is only *part* of the solution, it handles the generation and basic imaging of virtual machines to form isolated development environments.
 However, Vagrant doesn't handle the provisioning of these virtual machines.
-It's still up to us to handling the installation and configuration of the packages we require to work.
-Thank-fully, Vagrant is easily integrates with existing provisioners including [Chef](http://www.getchef.com "IT Automation"), [Puppet](http://puppetlabs.com "Automated IT Ops") and my provisioner of choice *[Ansible](http://www.ansible.com/home "Simple IT Automation")*.
+It's still up to us to handle the installation and configuration of the packages we require to work.
+Thankfully, Vagrant is easily integrates with existing provisioners including [Chef](http://www.getchef.com "IT Automation"), [Puppet](http://puppetlabs.com "Automated IT Ops"), and my provisioner of choice *[Ansible](http://www.ansible.com/home "Simple IT Automation")*.

-Once a virtual machine has been generated and a provisioner has been developed it is suddenly very fast to start a development environment on a brand-new computer without having to worry about finding, installing, and configuring multiple project dependencies.
+Once a virtual machine has been generated and a provisioner has been developed it is very fast to start a development environment on a brand-new computer without having to worry about finding, installing, and configuring multiple project dependencies.
 Any developer can pickup a project and start working on it with little manual work, in the same environment as everyone else, using their favourite text-editor on their local computer.

 This article will take you through the stages of setting up a Vagrant configuration for a new virtual machine, and how to provision this with software using two custom Ansible playbooks.
 This will be a very hands-on tutorial where I'd recommend trying things for yourself.
 It is backed by a [repository on GitHub](https://github.com/danielgroves/Vagrant-Tutorial "Vagrant Tutorial on GitHub") with a complete copy of all of the resources used in this tutorial.

-In this tutorial we'll create a Django development environment, using a Postgresql backend.
+In this tutorial we'll create a Django development environment, using a PostgreSQL backend.
 Despite this, this tutorial can easily be adapted for other setups, such as the Nginx/MySQL/PHP-FPM setup in the [php branch](https://github.com/danielgroves/Vagrant-Tutorial/tree/php "Nginx, PHP and MySQL Vagrant + Ansible setup").

 ### Preparation

 If you haven't used the Terminal before on your computer, I would suggest you [familiarise yourself with the basics](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/ "Mac AppStorm Terminal Tutorial").
-I will not be giving you a step-by-step of every command you need to run, so some knowledge will be required for navigating the file system on your platform.
-What commands are given here should be the same for Mac and Linux.
+This tutorial is very terminal-heavy, it would be wise for you to know what you're doing.
+At a very minimum you'll need to know how to navigate the file system on your operating system.
+Commands given here should be the same for Mac and Linux.

 Make sure you've [installed the latest version of Vagrant for your platform](http://www.vagrantup.com/downloads.html "Download Vagrant") (version 1.5.4 at time of writing), as well as [Ansible](http://docs.ansible.com/intro_installation.html "Install Ansible") (version 1.6.1 at time of writing).
 If you don't already use it you'll also need to install [Virtualbox](https://www.virtualbox.org "Oracle Virtualbox"), although it is possible to use Vagrant with [VMware Fusion or Hyper-V](http://docs.vagrantup.com/v2/providers/index.html "Vagrant Providers").
 Once this is done we're ready to start building our first development environment.

 Vagrant is designed to be committed directly into your projects source control, along with any provisioners used.
 This is certainly something that is advised, as it makes the use of the environment as simple as possible, and also helps to document what the system dependencies are and when they change.
-Vagrant will create some files which do not want to commit though, just as the use of virtualenv later in this tutorial will.
+Vagrant will create some files which you do not want to commit though, just as the use of virtualenv later in this tutorial will.
 The following `.gitignore` file will stop any of these files from being committed by accident.

 ```
 # Vagrant